Colonising Space

 Open design making space truly accessible

-Accessing space is a difficult business.
-It is expensive, dangerous and everything has to be got exactly right.
-The only likely viable way to overcome all these issues and make it available to a wide number of people is to make it completely Open and collaborative.
+Accessing space has been a difficult business – it is expensive and if everything is not exactly right, catastrophic failure results.
+The only likely way to overcome these issues and make space accessible to a wide number of people is to make it completely open and collaborative.
 The plans, designs and processes need to be totally transparent, and anyone with the necessary expertise, motivation and imagination should have the opportunity to contribute.
 These people will be the force to actually make it happen.

-Ultimately the possibility of Space colonisation is a matter of energy, material, information and intelligence — and all four are in massive abundance.
-Creating the infrastructure for a space programme to the scale necessary for launching even a small fraction of the population into space is likely to require the existence of advanced advanced automation.
+Ultimately the possibility of space colonisation is a matter of energy, material, information and intelligence — and all four are in reality massively abundant.

 edit